daniel-kish/CrackModel/README.md

 3. P. V. Tarakanov, A. Romanov, G. V. Shashurin, "Numerical Life Estimation of Structure Components Subjected to Hydrogen Embrittlement and Cycling", Key Engineering Materials, Vols.
 592-593, pp. 117-120, 2014.
 DOI:10.4028/www.scientific.net/KEM.592-593.117

 ## Results
-In depth analysis of the model and its application are discussed in mentioned papers (above).
+In depth analysis of the model and its application are discussed in the mentioned papers (above).
 Some of the results can be found visually pleasing so I just place some plots here.

 ![GitHub Logo](/image1.png)